 Lighting: Wide range, community tank lighting should work fine

 Some hobbyists suggest that Pennywort can help keep aquarium water quality up by helping keep Nitrate levels down.
 Some hobbyists also suggest that Pennywort is one of the best live aquarium plants for this purpose.
 That said, its important to keep in mind that the best way to control Nitrate levels is to keep organic matter from building up in the aquarium by not overfeeding, not overstocking, and conducting regular partial water changes.
-While Pennywort may help somewhat, it should not be thought of as a Nitrate miracle worker if other aspects of tank maintenance are not right.
+Pennywort is not a Nitrate miracle worker if tank maintenance is not right.

 Growth Rate: Pennywort can be a fast growing plant in both low light, low tech tanks, as well as in more sophisticated setups.
 And all things being equal, the more intense the lighting is, or the more hours light is available, the faster the plant should grow.
-The same can be said for plant fertilizers.
-Supplementing with plant fertilizers can cause Pennywort to grow like crazy.
+Supplementing with plant fertilizers can cause Pennywort to grow like crazy as well.
 That said, some hobbyists have stated that some liquid plant fertilizers may melt the plant away.
-So before adding fertilizers, do some research to see what is being said about the effects of the particular fertilizer on Pennywort.
+So before adding fertilizers, research the effects of the particular fertilizer on Pennywort.
 And with all fertilizers, make sure they are not harmful to the inhabitants of the tank.
 Aquarium shrimp and some types of snails may be sensitive to some of the fertilizer’s ingredients, especially copper.

 Trimming: Trimming Brazilian Pennywort may be necessary when the plant stems begin to outgrow their space in the tank.
 Under the right conditions, stems can sometimes grow longer than two feet.
-Simply select the portion of the stem that needs to be trimmed and gently snip it with trimming shears.
+Select the portion of the stem needed to be trimmed and gently snip it with trimming shears.
 When trimming excess growth be careful not to pull or tug at the stem and make avoid tearing the plant.